 Need Any Help?

-Contact usIn June 2025, the U.S. government introduced new screening rules for international students applying for F, M, and J visas.
+In June 2025, the U.S. government introduced new screening rules for international students applying for F, M, and J visas.
 These changes mean that visa officers will now check each student’s social media during the application process.
 As part of the new U.S. student visa rules 2025 and beyond, students must make all social profiles public and keep their content respectful and appropriate.

 Worried about new visa interview rules?
 You’re not alone and your path to studying in the U.S. is still open.
 In this blog, we’ll cover the U.S. student visa interview restrictions and what international students need to know.
 We’ll explain what’s changing, who may be affected, and how you can stay prepared.

 Great news for US-bound international students: you can now apply for your US student visa up to a year in advance.
-To speed up the visa application process, the US government has added a clause on its state department’s website that could see prospective students receive their I-20 form up to 365 days before the programme start date.
+To speed up the visa application process, the US government has added its state department’s website that could see prospective students receive their I-20 form up to 365 days before the programme start date.

-We help students with university admissions, scholarships, visa guidance, and study abroad opportunities in multiple countries.
+Read moreWe help students with university admissions, scholarships, visa guidance, and study abroad opportunities in multiple countries.

 We currently support applications to the USA, Canada, UK, Australia, New Zealand, Malaysia, Turkey, and several European destinations.